DiegoALemos/Programming-for-AI-Final-Project/README.md

 ## Overview

 This project is part of my MSc in Artificial Intelligence, focusing on **Time-Series Analysis** applied to financial data.
 The dataset used for this analysis is the **Online Retail Dataset**, a transactional dataset containing 12 months of sales for a UK-based online retailer.

-The primary goal of this project was to perform exploratory data analysis (EDA), implement time-series forecasting using ARIMA, and validate predictions to gain actionable insights about the retailer's revenue trends and seasonal behaviors.
+The primary goal of this project was to perform exploratory data analysis (EDA), implement time-series forecasting using **ARIMA** and **Prophet**, and validate predictions to gain actionable insights about the retailer's revenue trends and seasonal behaviors.

 ## Project Objectives

 - Perform comprehensive exploratory data analysis (EDA) to understand customer behavior, product performance, and seasonal trends.
-- Develop and validate a **Time-Series Model (ARIMA)** to forecast future revenue.
+- Develop and validate **Time-Series Models (ARIMA and Prophet)** to forecast future revenue.
 - Use statistical methods like **ANOVA** to understand differences in revenue distribution across time periods.
 - Present findings with clear visualizations and insights to aid decision-making.